sculptex/secrun/README.md

 ## Notes
   The timing of command is roughly a second apart but might be fractionally more.
 If hi-res timing is required, do not rely on freq

+## To Do/ideas
+  * More flexible command execution, multiple parameters etc.
+  * Improve Timer resolution to synchronise with seconds
+  * Create Blocking mode option (previous command must finish before executing again).
+For now can just be implemented with tmp file creation at start of bash script and its removal at end of script, with bash script termination if tmp file present.